 However, you might need a lift to help you get it onto the stand, which is why they are more common around marinas and shipyards than home storage facilities.

-- 【High quality】HECASA Personal Watercraft dolly was made from high quality galvanized steel tubular, though rust protection treatment, with more efficiency and durability.
+- Galvanized Tube: HECASA Personal Watercraft dolly was made from high quality galvanized steel tubular, though rust protection treatment, with more efficiency and durability.

-- 【Practical rack】Provide convenience to carry personal watercraft, Jet Ski, Sea-Doo, Jon boats, wave runners, dinghies, inflatables, etc.
+- 1000LBS Capacity: The capacity of boat storage trailer is up to 1000LBS, which provides convenience to carry personal watercraft, Jet Ski, Sea-Doo, Jon boats, wave runners, dinghies, inflatables, etc.

 Jet Ski Storage Facilities